-What is “I Regret To Inform You About Some Sad News For You” EMAIL?
+Here’s an example of the “I Regret To Inform You About Some Sad News For You” scam email:

 I regret to inform you about some sad news for you.